DFE-Digital/teacher-success/app/views/content/prepare-for-training/prepare-for-your-first-school-placement.md

 Your placement school might use specific lesson planning resources that you’ll be able to access.

 You can also <%= govuk_link_to "find alternative lesson planning resources and tips", "/resources-while-training/lesson-planning-as-a-trainee-teacher" %>.

+<%= render Cards::QuoteComponent.new(
+    text: "Be prepared for bad days or bad lessons.
+The best planned lessons can go unexpectedly wrong in ways you can’t control.
+Get used to planning the next lesson as soon as that lesson has finished.",
+    attribution: "Physical education (PE) trainee from 2024/25",
+    classes: "govuk-!-margin-bottom-5"
+) %>